jayeshinde/my-blogs/_posts/2020-06-29-angular10-whats-new.markdown

     }
     ```
 - UnDecorated Base Classes Removed
-    - If you have `Angular Decorator` or `Dependancy Injection` then we need to decorate the base classes also.
+    - If you have `Angular Decorator` or `Dependency Injection` then we need to decorate the base classes also.
-    - Depedancy Injection Example
+    - Dependency Injection Example
         ```javascript
         @Directive()
         export abstract class AbstractSome {